happydasch/turn_signals/README.md

 **Available modes:**

-* turn on bike light
+* turn on bike light (activated by buttons or by controller)

 * turn on additional led lights